 If there are insufficient nominations to conduct at least 2 Heats with at least 7 eligible nominations in each heat for the new series then no Heats shall be conducted and a Final only will be conducted on the date advertised for the Final provided there are at least 7 eligible nominations.
 In this case connections must re-nominate for the "Final Only" race.
-The greyhounds selected for the "Final Only" race shall be selected in accordance with the Grading Schedule with no preference being given to greyhounds which nominated previously for the series.
+The selection process for the "Final Only" race shall be in accordance with the Grading Schedule but with the greyhounds which were nominated for the heats of the "Heats and Final" series and which are then nominated for the "Final Only" being the first considered for selection.